 Hundreds of thousands of people rely on nursing homes to provide quality, safe services.
-However, when there is nursing home neglect, abuse or mistreatment of patients, beyond reporting the facility to the local government authorities, it is the responsibility of the caregiver to contact a lawyer to fight for your loved one (and by pointing out a problem, helping other residents as well.)
+However, when there is nursing home neglect, elder abuse or mistreatment of patients, beyond reporting the facility to the local government authorities, it is the responsibility of the caregiver to contact a lawyer to fight for your loved one (and by pointing out a problem, helping other residents as well.)

 Some of the more common nursing home abuse cases for which injury claims have been pursued include: